Social networking service: Social and political applications

 Social networking sites have recently showed a value in social and political movements.
 In the Egyptian revolution, Facebook and Twitter both played an allegedly pivotal role in keeping people connected to the revolt.
 Egyptian activists have credited social networking sites with providing a platform for planning protest and sharing news from Tahrir Square in real time.
 By presenting a platform for thousands of people to instantaneously share videos of mainly events featuring brutality, social networking can be a vital tool in revolutions.
 On the flip side, social networks enable government authorities to easily identify, and repress, protestors and dissidents.
-Another thing that social media helps with in political applications is getting the younger generations involved in politics and ongoing political issues.
+Another political application of social media is promoting the involvement of younger generations in politics and ongoing political issues.

 Perhaps the most significant political application of social media is Barack Obama's election campaign in 2008.
 It was the first of its kind, as it successfully incorporated social media into its campaign winning strategy, evolving the way of political campaigns forevermore in the ever-changing technological world we find ourselves in today.
 His campaign won by engaging everyday people and empowering volunteers, donors, and advocates, through social networks, text messaging, email messaging and online videos.
 Obama's social media campaign was vast, with his campaign boasting 5 million 'friends' on over 15 social networking sites, with over 3 million friends just on Facebook.
 Another significant success of the campaign was online videos, with nearly 2,000 YouTube videos being put online, receiving over 80 million views.

 In 2007, when Obama first announced his candidacy, there was no such thing as an iPhone or Twitter.
 However, a year later, Obama was sending out voting reminders to thousands of people through Twitter, showing just how fast social media moves.
 Obama's campaign was current and needed to be successful in incorporating social media, as social media acts best and is most effective in real time.